ColinFay/colinfay/README.md

 I'm Colin, and (probably like a lot of people here), I love writing code.

-My languages of choice are R, JavaScript and Docker, and what I love to do is build infrastructures and backends.
+My languages of choice are R, JavaScript and Docker.
+I love building infrastructures and backends.

 Here are some of the things I've been working on lately: